mikepk/botocore/docs/source/reference/services/servicecatalog.rst

+    Creates a provisioning artifact (also known as a version) for the specified product.

-    Create a new provisioning artifact for the specified product.
-This operation does not work with a product that has been shared with you.
+    You cannot create a provisioning artifact for a product that was shared with you.